Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 However, when we look at the GEM5 compiled files we can find that
-GEM5 automatically generates CPP classes for each macroop.
+GEM5 automatically generates CPP classes for each macroop and corresponding microops.
 Let's take a look at how the python classes can be automatically translated into C++ class with MOV_R_MI class as example.